leocavalcante/encrypt/README.md

 ## Algorithms
 Current status is:
-- AES with SIC mode and PKCS7 padding
+- AES with PKCS7 padding
 - RSA with PKCS1 encoding
 - Salsa20